Discover more from Kamui Whisky K.K. Newsletter

 Hey, I’m Casey.
-Welcome to our weekly newsletter sharing the startup journey of Kamui Whisky.
-Each week Rusty or I will share a story as we set up a craft whisky distillery on a remote, volcanic island in the most northern part of Japan.
+Welcome to our weekly newsletter sharing the startup journey of Kamui Whisky K.K.
+Each week the team or I will share a story as we set up a craft whisky distillery on a remote, volcanic island in the most northern part of Japan.

 After the initial, infatuating trip to Rishiri, the first thing I did once back to Tokyo was try and figure out how we could buy some land to start building this distillery.
 Start from the bottom right?